pandaproject/panda/docs/amazon.rst

     wget https://raw.github.com/pandaproject/panda/master/setup_panda.sh
     bash setup_panda.sh

+Leave all other settings as their defaults and launch your instance.

 The disadvantage of this method is that you will need to wait while the setup script is run.
-This will probably take 15-20 minutes.
-You can periodically check to see if your instance is ready by visiting it's public DNS name in your web browser.
+This normally takes 15-20 minutes.
+You can periodically check to see if your instance is ready by visiting it's Public DNS name in your web browser.
+You'll find this name in the details pane when you select your instance from the list on the EC2 Management Console.
+It will look like ``ec2-50-16-157-39.compute-1.amazonaws.com``.

 .. note::